ruxache/Job-scrapper/README.md

 ## Job Data

 The script extracts job details such as title, URL, phone numbers, and email addresses.
-Here is a preview of the extracted data. **The phone numbers and email addresses in this table are not real**:
+Here is a preview of the extracted data. **The job link, phone numbers and email addresses in this table are not real**:

 | Title                                         | URL                                                      | Phone Numbers                  | Email Addresses                                     |
 |-----------------------------------------------|----------------------------------------------------------|--------------------------------|-----------------------------------------------------|